 That’s bullshit though, isn’t it?
 Doing something just for money paves a direct road to disillusionment and sadness for a lot of people.
 They find out that “having stuff” never fills the void in their life they hope it will.
 Unfortunately, most only discover that after several disappointing rounds of keeping up with the Jones’s.
 I’ve changed tactics and am now actively involved in dragging the Jones’s down to my level.

-The challenge for Aye Pancakes in the summer of 2017 is to figure out how to make a steady middle class income from writing.
-Realistically, the Zeke & Tall Guy stories have a slim chance of propelling me in to the rarified air of Stephen King, JK Rowling, or John Grisham, but that’s OK.
+The challenge for Aye Pancakes in the summer of 2017 is to figure out how to make a steady middle-class income from writing.
+Realistically, the Zeke & Tall Guy stories have slim to no chance of propelling me into the rarified air of Stephen King, JK Rowling, or John Grisham, but that’s OK.
 Maybe I can write better than average real estate listings.
 Maybe I can write a good guide on how to set up a website.

-I’d be thrilled to be able to combine my love of music and my love of writing.
+I’d be thrilled to be able to combine my love of music and comedy with my love of writing.
 Album reviews, concert reviews…I think I’d be good at that.
 But how?
 That’s what I’m spending my time on at the moment.
 I bet it doesn’t take me 6000 hours to figure it out, but if it does it’s certainly time well spent.
-It’s better than spending 6000 hours commuting.
+It’s better than spending 6000 hours commuting to a job I hated.

 Footnotes [ + ]